 Learn more

 "CMC was my second interview and I immediately called my mom and said “I think I’ve found the place for me.”
 They offered such a warm welcome to me during meet and greets, the interview, and the second look.
 I was also very impressed with how small and connected the residency felt in a huge tertiary referral hospital.
 Since being at CMC, I have grown immensely thanks to the supportive faculty and collegiality amongst my co-residents.
 I have had the opportunity to develop incredible mentorship relationships, present posters at conferences, and work on some exciting research projects all while bettering my education, teaching medical students, and taking great care of patients.
-CMC has truly exceeded my expectations in a training program.
+CMC has truly exceeded my expectations in a training program."

-Brandon Conner, MD (PGY-4, Chief Resident)
+Lauren Harmon (PGY-4, Chief Resident)

 “It is our pleasure to welcome you to the CMC Department of Internal Medicine Residency program!
 Our residency program has a long history of training high quality internists, hospitalists, academicians, and future subspecialists.
 Our residency program leadership is committed fully to creating an exceptional training environment for our residents.”